bytecodealliance/regalloc2/doc/DESIGN.md

     available in a way that does not conflict with outputs, the use should be placed at the "after" position.

-This operand-specification design allows for SSA and non-SSA code (see section below for details).

 VRegs, or virtual registers, are specified by an index and a register class (Float or Int).
 The classes are not given separately; they are encoded on every mention of the vreg.
 (In a sense, the class is an